MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/matrix.md

 Although it seems as if the touch points drag the corners of the bitmap, that's only an illusion.
 The matrix calculated from the touch points transforms the bitmap so that the corners coincide with the touch points.

 It is more natural for users to move, resize, and rotate bitmaps not by dragging the corners, but by using one or two fingers directly on the object to drag, pinch, and rotate.
-This is covered in the next article [Touch Manipulation](~/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md).
+This is covered in the next article [**Touch Manipulation**](~/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md).

-### The Reason for the 3-by-3 Matrix
+## The Reason for the 3-by-3 Matrix

 It might be expected that a two-dimensional graphics system would require only a 2-by-2 transform matrix: